-ANSWER: Defendant Officers deny Plaintiff was wrongfully arrested, detained, or prosecuted and deny that they engaged in any alleged misconduct, including robbery, extortion, the use of excessive force, planted evidence, fabricated evidence, and manufactured false charges and therefore deny the allegations in this Paragraph that are directed against them.
+ANSWER: Defendant Officers deny Plaintiff was wrongfully arrested, detained, or prosecuted and deny that they engaged in any alleged misconduct, including robbery, extortion, the use of excessive force, planting evidence, fabricating evidence, and manufacturing false charges and therefore deny the allegations in this Paragraph as directed against them.
 Defendant Officers lack knowledge or information sufficient to form a belief as to the truth as to the remaining allegations in this Paragraph where they apply to other defendants.